 Features

 We love exploring each piece of our gear to find new features.
-We are in awe of how high-tech some of the latest, female-specific hydration vests are.
-Some of these vests have it all, from reflective racing stripes to secured safety whistles to ingenious moisture-wicking materials.
+We are in awe of how high-tech some of the latest female-specific hydration vests are.
+Some of these vests have everything, from reflective racing stripes to secured safety whistles to ingenious moisture-wicking materials.
 We made sure to use every feature available to assess how pertinent they truly are.
-We even made sure to blow each whistle as loud as we could, much to the chagrin of our running buddies and spouses.
+We even made sure to blow each whistle as loud as possible, much to the chagrin of our running buddies and spouses.
 As we tested, we found one thing to be true when the features are engineered precisely — the higher price points tend to be very well worth it.
 One of our favorite features is covert trekking pole holders.
 To remain unbiased as we tested, we made sure to carry our trekking poles on at least one run in each pack.
-We definitely think that the addition of pole holders increases each vests' value significantly.
+We definitely think that adding pole holders increases each vest's value significantly.
 You may not agree, though, depending on the type of terrain you prefer.

 Hydration System